arijanacolak/The-Movie/README.md

 ## Getting Started

-To get started with the Movie App, follow these steps:
+To get started with the The Movie app, follow these steps:

 1. Clone this repository to your local machine: